Skip to main content

 What to Know About Working With Catalina Structured Funding

-The amount we quote is the net amount you receive.
-No hidden charges, no fees deducted at closing.
+• You never pay out of pocket.
+The amount we quote is the net amount you receive, with all transaction costs accounted for in the discount rate.
 CSF covers the entire court filing process at our expense.

-Your eligibility is based entirely on your approved YDC settlement payment schedule.
-Your credit score, income, and employment status are not factors.
+• Good credit is not required.
+Your eligibility is based primarily on your approved YDC settlement payment schedule, not your credit score or employment status.

+• Respectful, compassionate support.
 We understand what you have been through.
 For many YDC survivors, this money represents far more than a financial transaction.
-Our team provides confidential, trauma-informed assistance at every step.
+Our team provides confidential, compassionate assistance at every step.

 Important Disclosures